Respond to an application – Powers of attorney

 If you are coming to VCAT in person, look at the location and plan how to get there.

-Most hearings are held at the William Cooper Justice Centre.
+Most hearings are held at 55 King Street, Melbourne.
 If there’s a suburban or regional VCAT venue close to the principal, we hold the hearing there if it’s possible.

 For the final hearing, bring any evidence you want to use to explain your point of view and a list of issues that you want to discuss.